Deterministic Fast Scrambling with Neutral Atom Arrays

 We propose to use long-lived ground states $\ket{0},\ket{1}$ of neutral atoms as qubit states \cite{saffman2010quantum, Henriet2020, morgado2020quantum}.
-Single-qubit rotations allow for implementation of Hadamard and Phase gates.
+Single-qubit rotations allow for implementation of Hadamard and phase gates.
 By exciting $\ket{1}$ to a Rydberg state, controlled-$Z$ gates between neighboring atoms can be realized using strong van der Waals interactions \cite{lukin2001dipole, Heidemann2007, theis2016high, Jaksch2000, isenhower2010demonstration, Mueller2014, levine2019parallel, Madjarov2020}.
 Current experiments already achieve Rydberg gate fidelities~$> 0.99$ \cite{levine2019parallel, Madjarov2020}.
-A primary advantage of these operations is that they may be applied in parallel, using global optical or RF pulses.
-For our simulations, we take into account crosstalk between atoms separated by the distance $r$, resulting from the $1/r^6$-decay of the van der Waals interaction.
-We model decoherence as dephasing noise with error rate $p$ per atom after each interaction layer \cite{SM}.
+A primary advantage of these operations is that they may be applied in parallel, using global optical or rf pulses.
+For our simulations, we take into account cross talk between atoms separated by the distance $r$, resulting from the $1/r^6$ decay of the van der Waals interaction.
+We model decoherence as dephasing noise with error rate $p$ per atom after each interaction layer (see Supplemental Material \cite{SM}).

-To distinguish between scrambling and decoherence, we attempt to recover Alice's information using a probabilistic decoding circuit (Fig.~\ref{fig:fig4}a, dotted purple), following the scheme of Yoshida, Kitaev, and Yao \cite{yoshida2017efficient,Yoshida2019Disentangling,Bao2020a}.
-This decoder consists of a complex-conjugated copy of the scrambling circuit and the ability to measure EPR pairs; decoding protocols of this type have been realized in pioneering experiment with trapped ions \cite{landsman2019verified}.
-In the unitary case $p = 0$, the circuit decodes Alice's quantum information with a fidelity $F_{\EPR}=2^{I^{(2)}_2(A:RB) - 2 \magn{A}}$, conditioned on successful detection of $\magn{R}$ EPR pairs by Bob with probability $P_{\EPR}=2^{-I^{(2)}_2(A:RB)}$ (Fig.~\ref{fig:fig4}b).
+To distinguish between scrambling and decoherence, we attempt to recover Alice's information using a probabilistic decoding circuit [Fig.~\ref{fig:fig4}(a), dotted purple], following the scheme of Yoshida \emph{et al.} \cite{yoshida2017efficient,Yoshida2019Disentangling,Bao2020a}.
+This decoder consists of a complex-conjugated copy of the scrambling circuit and the ability to measure EPR pairs; decoding protocols of this type have been realized in pioneering experiments with trapped ions \cite{landsman2019verified}.
+In the unitary case $p = 0$, the circuit decodes Alice's quantum information with a fidelity $F_{\EPR}=2^{I^{(2)}_2(A:RB) - 2 \magn{A}}$, conditioned on successful detection of $\magn{R}$ EPR pairs by Bob with probability $P_{\EPR}=2^{-I^{(2)}_2(A:RB)}$ [Fig.~\ref{fig:fig4}(b)].
 Bob's ability to recover Alice's information is degraded by decoherence $p > 0$, where the product $\delta \equiv P_{\EPR} F_{\EPR} 2^{2 \magn{A}} \leq 1$ gives a natural metric for the strength of decoherence \cite{Yoshida2019Disentangling,Bao2020a}.